The December 2020 stimulus and COVID relief bill has two major features that impact student loan borrowers.

 This is an extremely common five-figure mistake our clients make when managing their own student loans.

-Of course, Congress appears to have left out the Department of Health student loans from any relief, affecting many thousands of healthcare practitioners.
+Of course, Congress left out the Department of Health student loans from any relief, affecting many thousands of healthcare practitioners.

 Borrowers with older and less common types of federal student loans can consolidate them into a Direct Consolidation loan to receive the payment and interest freeze.